MemoryRemind/MemAssist/README.md

 17) to run skill, link amazon device with the Alexa phone app, then say "Alexa, open butler"

+Example test:

+"Alexa, I need Tylenol"
+        "You need Tylenol"
+"Add Exelon"
+        "You need Tyenol and Exelon"
+"I will need Donepezil"
+        "You need Tyenol Donepezil and Exelon"
+"Alexa what should I take"
+        "You need Tyenol Donepezil and Exelon"
+"I just took Tylenol"
+        "I have removed Tylenol from the list of drugs you need" "Is there still medicine I need to take"
+        "You need Donepezil and Exelon"

 More info on developing for Alexa